Best Chase credit card for students

 This card is also great for student life because it fits into the everyday spending habits of college students.
-Cardholders get 5% cash back on all grocery store purchases (excluding Walmart and Target) on up to $12,000 for the first year.
-That means you’re earning cash back when you stock up on ramen noodles, chicken nuggets and mac and cheese for your apartment!
-The card also gives 5% cashback on travel purchases made through the Chase Ultimate Rewards portal, 3% back on dining and drugstore purchases, and 1.5% back on all other purchases.
+Cardholders get 5% cashback on travel purchases made through the Chase Ultimate Rewards portal, 3% back on dining and drugstore purchases, and 1.5% back on all other purchases.
 These cash back rewards never expire, and there’s no minimum amount needed to cash in!

 The Chase Freedom Flex is similar to the Freedom Unlimited in that it offers the same awesome $200 welcome bonus after spending $500 in the first three months.
 This card also comes with no annual fees, and the cash back rewards you’re getting here never expire.

 This card is a game-changer for students because the cash-back rewards are easy to earn and receive.
-Cash-back rewards are similar to the Freedom Unlimited when it comes to 5% on groceries and 3% on dining and drugstore purchases, but where the Freedom Flex really shines is their cash-back rewards on all other purchases.
-Cardholders can earn 5% cash back on up to $1,500 in combined purchases in bonus categories, just by activating the feature each quarter.
+Cash-back rewards are similar to the Freedom Unlimited when it comes to 3% on dining and drugstore purchases, but where the Freedom Flex really shines is its cash-back rewards on all other purchases.
+Cardholders can earn 5% cash back on up to $1,500 in combined purchases in rotating quarterly bonus categories, just by activating the feature each quarter.